WolfSecV1/ProLancer/README.md

 # 🎨 ProLancer

-A modern, OpenGL-powered collaborative canvas — inspired by Krita but built for freelancers, real-time tools, and buttery smooth drawing.
+A soon to be modern, OpenGL-powered collaborative canvas — inspired by Krita but built for freelancers, real-time tools, and smooth drawing.

 > Built with Qt + QOpenGL, hand-coded geometry, and future-proof vibes.